 The staff and leadership at Saving Grace Lutheran Church is comprised of men and women who love, care and pray for every single person in the church.
 If you have any questions for any of our staff, feel free to reach out and email them or call our church office to speak with them.
 You can contact the church office at firstname.lastname@example.org

 Pastor David Irgens, his wife Kari and their son Magnus live in Eau Claire.

 Julie lives in Menomonie with her husband Dennis.
-A Minnesota transplant, she comes to Saving Grace from serving many years at a church in South St. Paul.
+A Minnesota transplant, she comes to Saving Grace from serving many years at a church in the Twin Cities.
 Prior to that she worked as a senior buyer as well as in accounting and customer service management.
 As an active church member, Julie has held leadership positions in Finance, Women’s Ministry, Evangelism, and edited a regional newsletter.
 Her special joys include spending time with family, her dog Augie, long walks by the water, reading and cooking.

 We want to make Jesus Christ known to all as the one true savior: Father, Son and Holy Spirit.
 We want to share the Gospel message with every generation in the Chippewa Valley, each loved by God and in need of a relationship with Jesus Christ.

 We believe, teach, and confess Jesus Christ as Lord and Savior and the gospel of Jesus Christ as the power of God for the salvation of all who believe in Him.